yLexter/computer-science/Tecnologias de Interface Gráfica/README.md

-# Tecnologias de Desenvolvimento de Interfaces Gráficas
+# Graphical Interface Development Technologies

-Esta disciplina oferece uma imersão completa em tecnologias fundamentais para o desenvolvimento de interfaces gráficas de alta qualidade e experiências de usuário atraentes.
-Os tópicos abordados incluem:
+This subject offers a complete immersion in fundamental technologies for developing high-quality graphical interfaces and attractive user experiences.
+Topics covered include:

-## Professor
+## Teacher
-- **Professor:** Allan Vilar
+- **Teacher:** Allan Vilar

-## HTML
+##HTML

-- **HTML (Hypertext Markup Language):** A linguagem de marcação que define a estrutura e o conteúdo de uma página web.
-Aprenda a criar páginas web com elementos HTML, criar links, formulários e integrar conteúdo multimídia.
+- **HTML (Hypertext Markup Language):** The markup language that defines the structure and content of a web page.
+Learn how to create web pages with HTML elements, create links, forms and integrate multimedia content.

 ## CSS

-- **CSS (Cascading Style Sheets):** A linguagem de estilização que permite controlar a aparência e o layout de páginas web.
-Explore seletores CSS, propriedades de estilo, layout responsivo e animações.
+- **CSS (Cascading Style Sheets):** The styling language that allows you to control the appearance and layout of web pages.
+Explore CSS selectors, style properties, responsive layout, and animations.

 ## JavaScript

-- **JavaScript:** A linguagem de programação fundamental para tornar as páginas web interativas.
-Aprenda a manipular o DOM (Document Object Model), lidar com eventos, criar funções, realizar validações e muito mais.
+- **JavaScript:** The fundamental programming language for making web pages interactive.
+Learn how to manipulate the DOM (Document Object Model), handle events, create functions, perform validations and much more.

 ## React

-- **React:** Uma biblioteca JavaScript de código aberto para criação de interfaces de usuário reativas.
-Domine a criação de componentes reutilizáveis, gerenciamento de estado e o ciclo de vida dos componentes.
+- **React:** An open source JavaScript library for creating reactive user interfaces.
+Master the creation of reusable components, state management, and the component lifecycle.

-## Como Usar
+## How to use

-Este repositório contém uma série de diretórios, cada um relacionado a um tópico específico.
-Dentro de cada diretório, você encontrará códigos de exemplo, resoluções de exercícios e para os tópicos correspondentes.
+This repository contains a series of directories, each related to a specific topic.
+Within each directory, you will find example codes, exercise resolutions, and solutions for the corresponding topics.